PHPOffice/PhpSpreadsheet/README.md

 Because all efforts have shifted to PhpSpreadsheet, PHPExcel will no longer be maintained.
 All contributions for PHPExcel, patches and new features, should target PhpSpreadsheet develop branch.

+However PhpSpreadsheet is still unstable and not yet released.
+So if you need stability stick to PHPExcel until this project is released.
+If you prefer to live on the edge you can try install to this project [manually via composer](https://getcomposer.org/doc/05-repositories.md#loading-a-package-from-a-vcs-repository), but there is no guarantee and it will likely break again before an official release.

 ## License

 PhpSpreadsheet is licensed under [LGPL (GNU LESSER GENERAL PUBLIC LICENSE)](https://github.com/PHPOffice/PhpSpreadsheet/blob/master/license.md)